Exceptions to Export Behavior

-When you export a configuration, the system also exports other required configurations.
+When you export a configuration, the Firewall Management Center also exports other required configurations.
 For example, exporting an access control policy also exports any subpolicies it invokes, objects and object groups it uses, ancestor policies, and so on.
 As another example, if you export a platform settings policy with external authentication enabled, the authentication object is exported as well.
-There are some exceptions, however:

 -